vapx/vapx/README.md

 I'm Edmon Garcia.
 Aspiring Full-Stack Engineer and Tech Entrepreneur

-- 🔭 Former Web and Mobile Developer Intern at Alaga Health Inc.
+- 🔭 Front-End Developer at SwQuity.io
 - 🌱 I’m currently exploring Nodejs, ExpressJS and API integration
 - 👯 I’m looking to collaborate on Front-End Development
 - 🤔 I’m looking for help with UX/UI Design kinda suck on it.